JulianFrattini/nlp4re-tools/README.md

 This repository contains the following two artifacts:

-1. [Replication package](./replication/): The replication package based on which the list of tools was generated.
+1. [Replication package](./replication/): The replication package based on which the list of tools was generated (more detailed descriptions in the `README` of this directory).
-2. [List of tools](./tools/): A list and classification of available NLP4RE tools.
+2. [List of tools](./tools/nlp4re-tools.md): A list and classification of available NLP4RE tools.

-Find more detailed descriptions in the `README` files of each respective artifacts.

 ## Authors and Contact